Parish Council Information

 Reporting of Highways Issues

-Parishioners may report faults to the highways such as potholes, flooding, overhanging vegetation or other hazards directly via Lancashire Highways Report It website (link below).
-There is no need to ask a Parish Councillor to do this; any resident can access the website.
+Parishioners may report faults to the highways such as potholes, flooding, overhanging vegetation or other hazards directly via Love Clean Streets App.
+There is no need to ask a Parish Councillor to do this; any resident can access the app.

 Lancs Highways Report It website